zserge/zserge.github.io/src/blog/anvil-howto-style-views.md

 ## Calculated values

-Since we have the full power of a real programing language - we can describe dependencies between the values.
+Since we have the full power of a real programming language - we can describe dependencies between the values.
 For example if our text color is 20% darker than some common accent color - we can write it as an expression.
 It also applies to other values like sizes, margins, weights etc - they may be derived